 30000.
 Due to

-a bug in version 3.2.x of Kafka REST, setting it lower isn’t possible because
+a bug since version 3.2.x of Kafka REST, setting it lower isn’t possible because

 this settings leaks to Kafka REST consumer’s